 Amplify.
 Expand public awareness of researchers, communities, relevant issues, and solidarities.

 Elevate.
-Enhance the visibility of intersecting African diaspora, Latin American, and Latinx histories and cultures.
+Enhance the visibility of intersecting African diaspora, Latin American, and U.S. Latinx histories and cultures.

 Credits